jean-zay-users/jean-zay-doc/tips-and-tricks.md

 Caveat (September 2020) : if you have multiple jobs running on the same node it is not possible to specify which job you want to connect to.

+Have a look at the [official doc](http://www.idris.fr/eng/jean-zay/jean-zay-connexion_ssh_noeud_calcul-eng.html) about this as well.

 ### Auto Requeue on timeouts